lucafrance/lucafrance.github.io/_posts/2026-05-18-ssh-windows.md

 ## Connecting with SSH for the first time

 Your server is identifiable by a hostname, as defined in `/etc/hostname`.
-You log on the server by typing `ssh username@server-hostname`.
+You log on the server by typing `ssh server-username@server-hostname`.
 The first time you log on, you will get a warning that the host is unknown.
 After confirming, you enter the password to authenticate.

 ```
-PS C:\Users\username> ssh username_server@server
+PS C:\Users\username> ssh server-username@server-hostname
-The authenticity of host 'server (112.248.247.177)' can't be established.
+The authenticity of host 'server-hostname (112.248.247.177)' can't be established.
 ED25519 key fingerprint is SHA256:roZMHYUkhDul7IK3L+J4M4BtuBjYc5W73sFz/G8U9r8.
 This key is not known by any other names.
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 Warning: Permanently added 'server' (ED25519) to the list of known hosts.
-username_server@server's password:
+server-username@server-hostname's password:
 ...
 ```